 The collection of electricity consumption data is very useful for a bunch of smart-grid applications.
-In order to compute dynamic electricity pricing SP needs to have all the users' aggregated consumption data without having each individual user's data consumption.
-Another application is that users might know their energy usage information on a given period in order to manage their energy consumption.
+To compute dynamic electricity pricing, SP needs to have all the users' aggregated consumption data without learning each user's data consumption.
+Another application is that users might know their energy usage information in a given period to manage their energy consumption.
 So, SP needs to collect smart meter readings at arbitrary intervals or periods.
 This collection should be efficient.
 Therefore, SP needs to aggregate users' data consumption without performing heavy cryptographic operations such as homomorphic encryption.
 Although several existing techniques have been proposed for privacy-preserving data aggregation for billing of energy in smart grids, most of the existing schemes are based on computationally expensive cryptographic operations for encrypting user's data or generating a signature on its data, and aggregating all users' consumption data such as Paillier crypto system, lattice-based encryption, ElGamal encryption, functional encryption etc. On the other hand, in the existing masking-based schemes, for verifying the correctness of the masking secrets, they also use the computationally expensive cryptographic operations like Bilinear mapping, or homomorphic hashing.
-These cryptographic operations are not suitable for the resource-limited smart meters.
+These cryptographic operations are not suitable for resource-limited smart meters.

 Furthermore, once SP computes dynamic electricity prices, computes the usage costs based users' electricity consumption.
-When SP is untrusted, each user might want to learn the correctness of their bills and the electricity prices of corresponding time interval.
-Then there should be another transparent mechanism that it allows users to check integrity of their bills and electricity prices.
-In order to address all the problems above, we introduce privacy-preserving dynamic billing and data aggregation scheme.
-Our scheme consists of permissioned blockchain that it provides transparent usage consumption of users and users' anonymity.
-The blockchain technology is a seminal work that is presented in [20].
+When SP is untrusted, each user might want to learn the correctness of their bills and the electricity prices of the corresponding time interval.
+Then there should be another transparent mechanism that it allows users to check the integrity of their bills and electricity prices.
+To address all the problems above, we introduce privacy-preserving dynamic billing and data aggregation scheme.
+Our scheme consists of permissioned blockchain that it provides transparent usage consumption of users.
+The communication anonymity is preserved by using the onion network that is presented in [26].
+In this network, messages are encapsulated in multiple layers of encryption and sent through many nodes in the network.
+This provides communication anonymity since no single node, except the sender and receiver, knows the origin of the messages.
+Onion routing is also used in some other studies such as in [16].
+The study in [16] examines the anonymous energy trading system between the consumers.
+The blockchain technology is a seminal work that is presented in [21].
 A distributed ledger is the main entity in blockchain technology kept by each player in the system.
 Once a new transaction is issued it is put into the ledger.
-Then each user is able to see it.
+Then each user can see it.
 Using the blockchain in smart grid technology comes with some benefits.
-In our system, a ledger that keeps user's identity with the user's data usage, a transaction time stamp and a signatures that provides integrity.
+In our system, a ledger that keeps the user's identity with the user's data usage, a transaction timestamp and a signature that provides integrity.
 In the ledger, the user's identity is anonymized and the consumption data is in the cleartext.
-So each entity in the system (users, CC, SP) is able to see the other users' consumption data in the clear but any malicious entity can not figure out which consumption data belongs to which user.
+So each entity in the system (users, CC, SP) can see the other users' consumption data in the clear but any malicious entity can not figure out which consumption data belongs to which user.
 Therefore, the attacker (internal or external) can not map any user identity to any consumption data.
 Making the all users' consumption in the clear eliminates the heavy use of homomorphic encryption schemes for aggregation of users' data consumption for dynamic pricing and billing.
 Another benefit of using ledger in our scheme is to compute billing.
-Since each user is able to see all the usage information in the ledger, each user can compute dynamic price of the electricity and its own bill.
+Since each user can see all the usage information in the ledger, each user can compute dynamic price of the electricity and its own bill.